-Study identifies liver gene that regulates cholesterol and fat blood levelsFebruary 7th, 2013 in Genetics /
+Study identifies liver gene that regulates cholesterol and fat blood levelsFebruary 7, 2013 in Medicine & Health / Genetics

 Researchers have identified a microRNA liver gene, miR-27b, which regulates lipid (cholesterol or fat) levels in the blood.
 This regulator gene controls multiple genes involved in dyslipidemia—abnormal blood cholesterol levels that can contribute to heart disease.
 Study details published in the February issue of Hepatology, a journal of the American Association for the Study of Liver Diseases (AASLD), describe a new in silico approach to identify the significance of microRNAs in regulating disease-related gene pathways.